 In comparison, a DSLR is more suited to your traditional tripod or just to be slung around your neck and use as a handheld.

 They are also more about image quality so it is no surprise that this includes lens filters to help give you even better results.
 This can range from simple UV filters to ND or polarizing filters to help give you great results in specific circumstances.

 The GoPro has filter kits too, but the options, flexibility and fitting of them is just not at the same level as for DSLRs.
-This also includes color correction filters for underwater shooting, not something you have to often worry about with a DSLR.

 As far as external audio goes, it is usually far easier to get something great for a DSLR.
 However, that is not to say there are no options for the GoPro.
 There are lapel mics, attached mini-boom mics and a few other options for external mics for a GoPro if you want to get one.

 DSLR Lens Filter Kit

 GoPro Hero Dive Housing